UPPMAX/NAISS_Slurm/docs/index.md

-# Welcome to the "Running jobs on HPC systems" course materials!
+# Welcome to the "Running jobs on HPC systems" course materials

 !!! note "Objectives"